 Ah, cream cheese!
 Striking, sublime, silky smooth cream cheese!
 How it enhances and enriches both sweet and savoury dishes baffles me.
 And so does the cost.
 Simply ridiculous!
 Well, I’m a determined woman you see, and I’m not going to let the Kraft Philadelphias of the world leave me with little or no choice.
-I’m going to show you how to make your own instant cream cheese so we can all enjoy some cream cheese, cheesecakes and cream cheese spreads whenever we want to.
+I’m going to show you how to make your own instant cream cheese so we can all enjoy some cream cheese, cheesecakes (like this brilliant no-bake blueberry cheesecake), and cream cheese spreads whenever we want to.

 So, we’re definitely going to need cream and milk for sure.
 But instead of using rennet, what if we add a cultured milk product such as paneer to cream, and throw in some more bacteria (yogurt) for good measure?
 Surely, we’ll land cream cheese.
-This is how this blog post How To Make Your Own Instant Cream Cheese came about.
-I found Priyanka Sirohi validating my thoughts in her blog recipefollows.com.
+Just like Jeffrey A. Marx — a rabbi who served at The Santa Monica Synagogue and is a stalwart on the history of cream cheese — said, “He’s curdled the milk, pressed all the liquid out, and now he puts cream into it.
+What does he call it?
+He calls it cream cheese.”
+What he said got me thinking and How To Make Your Own Instant Cream Cheese came about.

-- Add the cut paneer, yogurt and cream to your mixer-grinder and blend until smooth.
+Add the cut paneer, sour cream or yogurt and cream to your mixer-grinder and blend until smooth.

 Storage: When stored in an airtight jar or box, it stays in the fridge for about 5 days.